GoogleCloudPlatform/apigee-samples/drupal-developer-portal/docs/cloudshell-tutorial.md

 - Description: A portal for an API key protected proxy
 - Image: Image of your choice (optional)
 - Specification Source Type: File
-- OpenAPI specification: Use the [drupal-developer-portal.yaml](drupal-developer-portal.yaml) OpenAPI document from this repo:
+- OpenAPI specification:Use the <walkthrough-editor-open-file filePath="drupal-developer-portal/drupal-developer-portal.yaml">drupal-developer-portal.yaml</walkthrough-editor-open-file>  OpenAPI document from this repo:
     - If you ran the deployment script from Cloud Shell:
         - Navigate back to Cloud Shell
-        - Open integrated-developer-portal.yaml & downlod it to your local computer.
+        - Open drupal-developer-portal.yaml & download it to your local computer.
 No need to update file content as it was already updated when running the deployment script.
     - Otherwise, do the following:
-        - Download [integrated-developer-portal.yaml](integrated-developer-portal.yaml) to your local computer
+        - Download <walkthrough-editor-open-file filePath="drupal-developer-portal/drupal-developer-portal.yaml">drupal-developer-portal.yaml</walkthrough-editor-open-file> to your local computer
-        - Open the file and replace "\[APIGEE_HOST\]" with your own Apigee host/domain.
+        - Open the file and replace `[APIGEE_HOST]` with your own Apigee host/domain.
-    - Upload your updated integrated-developer-portal.yaml file as API documentation
+    - Upload your updated drupal-developer-portal.yaml file as API documentation
 - Leave all other fields as their default values.
 4. Click save